Should teenagers drink coffee and energy drinks?

-From flat whites to energy drinks, Australian adolescents drink a surprising amount of caffeine.
+From flat whites to energy drinks, Australian teenagers drink a surprising amount of caffeine.
 Here’s how it affects their health.

-On average, 75% of Australians enjoy at least one cup of coffee a day.
-Picking up a coffee from your local café is a daily routine for many, so it’s no great surprise that our teenagers are starting to take part in our coffee culture.
+On average, 75% of Australians enjoy at least 1 cup of coffee a day.
+Picking up a coffee from your local cafe is a daily routine for many, so it’s no great surprise that seeing teenagers drink coffee is a more common occurrence, too.

 How does caffeine intake affect teenagers’ minds and bodies, and should we be worried?
-As clinical psychologist Gemma Cribb explains: “Caffeine acts as a central nervous system stimulant to increase alertness and make you feel less worn out.
-It binds to the adenosine receptors in your brain, preventing the chemical from making you feel tired.”
+As clinical psychologist Gemma Cribb explains: “Caffeine acts as a central nervous system stimulant to increase alertness and make you feel less worn out.”

 Coffee vs energy drinks for teens